BenevolentPista/CSE-564-Final-Project--U.S.-Election-Analysis/README.md

+A demo of this project can be found here - https://www.youtube.com/watch?v=VWZFLKwB57A&list=PLyCRt3MN8s8Ng29EWwkYkrBgyqsGPtgAe&index=2

 These are the instructions for running the files.

 1).
 Perform the below command to install the necessary Python libraries -